 €€€ - €50-€150

 If you suffer a slow puncture, the ability to get enough air into a tyre to get you to a service area is important.
 These capsule-like devices can inflate a tyre even if the car is not jacked up or is fully loaded with people, meaning you can make it the last few miles to get the help you need.
-Your wheels might let you down but Aviva's breakdown rescue cover won't.
+If you need assistance, check to see if breakdown rescue is covered in your insurance policy.

 An anti-spill travel mug is essential for life on the road, and because they’re reusable they cut down on waste too.
 This mug plugs into the 12-volt socket, so you can sip at the right temperature all day long.